 Gansbaai is the HMS Birkenhead shipwreck location.
 This well-known ship was destroyed at Danger Point due to submerged rocks in 1852.
 The rocks tore out the bottom of the ship, and many soldiers died in their hammocks.
 Survivors settled in the area, and Dangerpoint Lighthouse was erected in 1895, after 20 more shipwrecks.
 There is more to the story, but you'll just have to visit for a local historical tour to the De Kelders and Klipgat Caves.

-Another icon found in this area is the Grootbos Private Nature Reserve, who focuses on sustainable tourism.
+Another icon found in this area is the Grootbos Private Nature Reserve, which focuses on sustainable tourism.
 With more than 650 species of indigenous plants, it's a sight to behold.
 After you’ve had your share of guided nature walks, birding, horse riding, and flower safaris, indulge in a treatment at the on-site spa or enjoy one of the delectable dining options offered within your stay.
 A great place to stay for those wanting to escape the crowds of Hermanus, but are still close enough to visit for lunch!

 Although it has tough competition, the Hemel en Aarde (Heaven and Earth) valley has been regarded by many as being one of the most exciting and most beautiful wine areas in South Africa.
 With many award-winning wines and winemakers, this route is an excellent addition for any traveller headed along the Whale Route and beyond.